The Way of the World (1916 film): Studios

+On March 15, 1915, Laemmle opened the world's largest motion picture production facility, Universal City Studios.

+While San Diego served as the setting for the exterior shots, news items show that the Universal City stages were used for a big scene.
+The March 1916 editions of New York Clipper and Moving Picture World contain articles that mention a ballroom scene created for this movie.

 Post production

 The theatrical release of this film totaled five reels or 5,000 feet of film.
 As is often the case, the listed time for this feature-length movie varies.
 The average time per 1,000-foot 35mm reel varied between ten and fifteen minutes per reel at the time.
 Thus, the total time for this movie is computed between fifty and seventy-five minutes.